cloud-elements/devportal/docs/guides/elements/auth.md

 ValeOn: <!-- vale on -->
 ---

-# Custom Authentication Setup
+# Element Builder Authentication Setup

-{% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Authentication"%}
+{% include workflow.html displayNames="Info,Properties,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,properties.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Authentication"%}

 The information that you need to enter to set up authentication with the API provider differs depending on the authentication type.
 If the API provider requires complex authentication you can override the default information with configurations, parameters , and hooks.